 Currently, Bitcoin alone uses about 0.6% of the entire planet’s energy production – about as much as the entire country of Sweden.

 Recently, however, there has been a rise in Helium mining, a different, much more energy-efficient form of cryptocurrency mining tied to building a decentralized wireless infrastructure via a network of connected hotspots.

 Some companies have launched credit cards that offer crypto rewards.
 These cards work like typical rewards credit cards, but those rewards are offered in the form of crypto.

-- Upgrade Bitcoin Rewards Visa® This Visa card offers unlimited 1.5% cash back in the form of Bitcoin.
-There's no monthly fee and credit lines start as low as $500, making it a good card for people who are building credit.
+- CardName This Visa card offers unlimited 1.5% back in Bitcoin rewards after you make payments on your purchases.
+There’s no monthly fee and credit lines start as low as $500, making it a good card for people who are building credit.

 - BlockFi Rewards Visa® Signature Credit Card.
 The card is a standard Visa® Signature card that offers typical credit card benefits.
 The card has no annual fee and no foreign transaction fees.
 When you use the card, you’ll earn 3.5% of your purchase back in Bitcoin during the first 90 days you have the card (up to $100 in Bitcoin earned).
 After that, you’ll get 1.5% back on purchases until you reach $50,000 in purchases.
 After that point, you’ll earn 2% back.

 - The Venmo Card.
 Venmo lets cardholders use their cash-back rewards balance to buy cryptocurrencies, including Bitcoin, Litecoin, Ethereum, and more.

 - Brex.
 This small business card offers lots of useful perks for small companies and lets business owners exchange their rewards points for bitcoin and Ethereum.
 You can earn up to 8 points for every dollar spent, making this card one way to earn crypto quickly.